jadacuthbertson/WSSU_Volleyball/README.md

 - Kills totaled by each Player

 # Data Sources
-The 2023-24 Winston-Salem Volleyball results was web scraped and aggregated into a single csv file from the National College Athletic Association web page.
+The 2023-24 Winston-Salem Volleyball results was web scraped and aggregated into a single csv file from the National College Athletic Association web page linked below.